-Cowen Partners is a national executive search and consulting firm.
-Our clients are both small and large, publicly traded, pre-IPO, private, and non-profit organizations.
+Cowen Partners is one of the nation’s best executive search firms.
+Our clients are both small and large, including publicly traded and pre-IPO companies, as well as private and non-profit organizations.
 Clients are typically $50 million to multi-billion dollar revenue Fortune 1000 companies or have assets between $500 million to $15 billion.
 Successful placements span the entire C-Suite and include VP and Director level leadership roles.

 The $100 million annual recurring revenue mark is a significant milestone for SaaS companies that signifies sustainable company growth.
 While every startup wants to hit this number as soon as possible, it’s a process that takes time.
 According to Kimchi Hill, on average it takes 4.5 years to hit the $10 million ARR mark and at least 50 percent of companies take between 5 and 10 years to finally hit $100 million ARR.

 Successfully scaling your SaaS business takes time, dedication, and the right business strategy.
-Below are some tips you can use to scale your business and achieve startup growth. https://cowenpartners.com/sales-marketing/embed/#?secret=Vcj9C4jL9Y
+These tips can help you start to craft the right scaling strategy:

 The path to the first $1 million ARR is when most SaaS startups go through a strong learning phase.
 As you work toward $1 million ARR, you should be learning what works for your company and what doesn’t.
 For example, by the time you hit $1 million ARR, you should have determined the right product for your market, identified new customer leads, secured long-term business contracts, and have repeat customers, just to name a few.
 If you’ve seen consistent growth for a least two years in addition to ironing out your business strategy, you should be ready to scale your business.

 Scaling a SaaS company takes skill and not all startups follow best practices.
 There are a number of common mistakes seen in the SaaS startup realm, but below are the top four you should avoid as you work to scale your business.